davidebbo/davidebbo.github.io/_posts/2014-01-07-moving-to-github-pages.markdown

 1. **No database**: it's just a bunch of files.
 Yeah!
 2. **No HTML**: that's not completely true, as I did install Jekyll locally, and when I run it, I get local HTML files.
 But I think in most cases when I'll want to author a new post, I'll directly push my new Markdown file and let GitHub do the dirty work.
 3. **Built-in history**: it's a git repo.
 Enough said!
-4. **Browser based editing**: Github's editor is rather aweful (e.g. compared to Ghost), but it's good enough to tweak existing posts.
+4. **Browser based editing**: Github's editor is rather awful (e.g. compared to Ghost), but it's good enough to tweak existing posts.
 I hit save, and in under a minute, it's live on my blog.
 I can do this from my phone if I need to.
 This would not be possible with Sandra.Snow or Site44.
 5. **Collaborative workflow**: if someone finds a typo is my post, they can just send a pull request.
-ANd then I can accept it without leaving my browser.
+And then I can accept it without leaving my browser.
 This is brilliant, and none of the other 4 solutions above provide this.

 Well, it's too early to say that the end to end workflow is working great for me, but hopefully time will prove that it was a wise decision, as I'm not planning another move for a while!